TheRealAlexander/SEP4/README.md

 When working on a specific part of the project, prefix your branches accordingly, e.g., `frontend/feature/new-ui`, `iot/bugfix/connection-issue`.

 ### Pull Request Guide
-1. **Create a Branch:** Based on our branching strategy, create your branch from `dev`.
-Use a clear name for your branch that reflects the contribution, following the pattern `component/type/description`, e.g., `frontend/feature/add-login`.
+1. **Create a Branch:** Following our branching strategy, initiate your work by creating a branch off `dev`.
+Ensure your branch name is descriptive of the work to be done, adhering to the format `component/type/description`, for example, `frontend/feature/add-login`.
-2. **Develop Your Feature or Fix:** Make your changes locally, ensuring they are well-documented and tested.
+2. **Begin Work and Commit Early:** Make sure to commit your changes early and often.
+This approach keeps the team informed about the progress and ensures your work is visible.
+Documentation and testing should accompany your development process.
-3. **Push Your Branch:** Once your changes are complete, push your branch to the repository.
+3. **Publish Your Branch:** Once you've made initial progress, push your branch to the repository.
+This visibility allows for early feedback and collaboration.
+Continue to commit and push regularly as you work towards completing your feature or fix.
-4. **Open a Pull Request (PR):** Create a PR against the `dev` branch.
-Your PR should include a detailed description of the changes and any other relevant information for reviewers.
+4. **Open a Pull Request (PR):** When your contribution is ready, create a PR against the `dev` branch and follow the PR template.
-5. **Review Process:** At least two other team members must review and approve your PR before it can be merged.
+5. **Review Process:** Your PR must receive approval from at least two other team members before merging.
 Ensure that any feedback is addressed promptly.
-6. **Merge:** Once your PR has been approved and has passed all necessary checks, it can be merged into `dev`. `dev` will eventually be merged into `prod` incrementally as stable releases.
+6. **Merge:** After receiving the necessary approvals and passing all checks, your PR can be merged into `dev`.
+The `dev` branch will be merged into prod in increments as part of our stable release process.

 ## Contribution Guidelines
 - Ensure your code adheres to the project standards and guidelines.